luciangreen/culturaltranslationtool/README.md

 Instructions

+NB.
+The algorithm will open Grammarly by itself.
 Enter the from and to language codes and the sentences to be translated in ctt-input.txt before running, e.g.:
 [[en],[fr],[The second variable is equal to the first variable with one added.
 I adore you.]]